-Cancer Council Australia delivered on the first year of our 2021-2023 Strategic Plan.
-Key highlights during the year were as listed below.
+Cancer Council Australia delivered on the second year of our 2021-2023 Strategic Plan.
+Key highlights during the year included:

-- Supported by the Australian Government and the Cancer Council Federation, our Bowel Cancer Screening Communication Program commenced planning and was launched in early June. - Supported by the Australian Government and the Cancer Council Federation, our National Skin Cancer Prevention Communications Program ran across the 2021-2022 summer period with strong results. - Our leadership role in convening a collaboration of 16 cancer charities across Australia to form a common voice for cancer support continued. - Continuation of two strategic roadmap programs funded by the Australian Department of Health - Breast Roadmap to Optimising Screening in Australia (ROSA) in collaboration with BreastScreen Australia, and the Roadmap to Optimising Liver Cancer Control. - Update of the National Cervical Screening Guidelines to enable universal self-collection, and commencement of the review of two chapters of the Colorectal Cancer Guidelines, both supported by the Australian Government and the Cancer Council Federation. - Developing a proactive approach to highlighting inequalities in cancer outcomes in the Australian media through commentary on new reports and research. - Progressing work on our Reconciliation Action Plan.
+- Supported by the Australian Government and our members across the country, our Bowel Cancer Screening Communication Program commenced planning and was launched in early June. - Supported by the Australian Government and our members across the country, our National Skin Cancer Prevention Communications Program ran across the 2022-2023 summer period with strong results. - Together with our members, we delivered a national tobacco and e-cigarette education campaign strategy for the Federal Government. - We consolidated our leadership role in convening a collaboration of cancer charities across Australia to form a common voice for cancer support. - We completed two strategic roadmap programs funded by the Australian Department of Health and Aged Care -Roadmap to Optimising Screening in Australia - Breast (ROSA) in collaboration with the Daffodil Centre, and the Roadmap to Optimising Liver Cancer Control. - Working with our members, consumers and experts we finalised a new Clinical Practice Guideline for the Surveillance of people at high risk of Liver Cancer, and updates were commenced to the National Cervical Screening Guidelines as well as two chapters of the Colorectal Cancer Guidelines, all supported by the Australian Government and our members from across the country. - We are developing a proactive approach to highlighting inequalities in cancer outcomes in the Australian media through commentary on new reports and research. - We actively participated in the development of the forthcoming Australian Cancer Plan led by Cancer Australia. - We are progressing work on our Reconciliation Action Plan.